What is an Owner-Builder?

 - Section 90A – 90D Restricted building work carried out by owner-builders

-- Section 369 Offence to make false or misleading statement
+- Section 369 Offence to make a false or misleading statement

 - Building Regulations 1992 – Building Code